-a) Are there any extended continuous times (at least three hours in a row) during the 84-h forecast period when all your criteria are met?
+a) Are there any times during the 84-h forecast period when your criteria are met?
 Are the wind directions consistent (no major shifts) during these periods?

 b) If so, what days/times are indicated as "windows of opportunity" for your prescribed burn?
 Do these periods occur during the daytime and are they of sufficient length to finish your burn?